theREALdebater/eclat/doc/eclat/building.md

 -----------------------------------------------------------------------------------------------
 ## Partition Initialisation

-When an [assembly](../rts/assemblies.md) is executed, it is expected that the [run time system](../rts/rts.md) will call the [module initialisation procedure](../pxcr/modules.md#init) of each assembly module.
+When an [partition](../rts/partitions.md) is executed, it is expected that the [run time system](../rts/rts.md) will call the [module initialisation procedure](../pxcr/modules.md#init) of each partition module.

 ......